 Marina Boat Owners Riled by Proposal to Take Cars Off Bike/Ped Path

-DPW proposes removing the 51 parking spaces (seen here on the right, mostly empty) along the only stretch of the Bay Trail where cars are currently allowed.
+DPW proposes removing the 51 parking spaces (seen here mostly empty) along the only stretch of the Bay Trail where cars allowed.
 Photo: Aaron Bialick

 It’s the only part of the 500-mile Bay Trail where people must share space with cars.
 But now the Department of Public Works is leading an effort to remove those parking spots and ban cars on that stretch of the path.
 At a public meeting yesterday, the proposal was met with protest from about a dozen boat owners who claimed they were entitled to those parking spaces as part of the $10,000 yearly fee they pay to store their vessels.

-Boat owners at a community meeting last night fought for their right to parking.
-“There are plenty of marinas on the east coast, where I also live, that have adequate parking,” said one man.
-Photo: Aaron Bialick
+Boat owners at the community meeting last night fought for their right to parking: “There are plenty of marinas on the east coast, where I also live, that have adequate parking,” said one man.
+Photo: Aaron Bialick (apologies for the blurriness).

 “We don’t have any other place in the trail where there’s a multi-use pathway adjacent to the shoreline with cars in the middle of it,” said Maureen Gaffney, Bay Trail planner for the Association of Bay Area Governments.
 “It’s first and foremost a safety issue.
 We think that parking is not the best use of the waterfront.”